DanHodgson12/Sumerata-Designs/README.md

 ![Markup Validation Image 1](/assets/readme-files/markup-validation-1.png)

 - The use of a `span` element inside a `figure` element.
-    - This was overcome by moving it inside the `ficcaption` element.
+    - This was overcome by moving it inside the `figcaption` element.

 ![Markup Validation Image 2](/assets/readme-files/markup-validation-2.png)